 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.

 » More about Employability

-A UK first or second class Honours degree or equivalent internationally recognised qualification in Power Systems; Electrical or Electronic Engineering or a closely related discipline.
+- A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in Power Systems; Electrical or Electronic Engineering or a closely related subject.
 Applicants with Physics or Mathematics subjects with a minimum 3 years relevant work experience will be considered on an individual basis.